bcc-code/directus-schema-sync/README.md

 The better way to sync your Directus schema, **configuration** and selected **data** between environments.

+Splits the schema file into multiple files once per collection, for easier management in git and working with the schema files in general.

 ![Schema Sync](https://raw.githubusercontent.com/bcc-code/directus-schema-sync/8b44ddba3a07dc881b44c003b39b7951b80a22f3/SchemaSync.png)

 Sync **chosen** data such as